When Tampa Bay football came to London

 Additional comments (Paul Stewart)

 Although I didn't go to either of these games, I remember the USFL game highlights being shown on BBC Sunday Grandstand, this being the only gridiron coverage ever shown on the channel.
 Steve Spurrier ran every single trick play in his book during that game with flea-flickers, reverses, hook-and-ladder plays, the lot.
+The entire gae can be found on YouTube.

 Neither game drew much in the way of attendance to the old Wembley Stadium but both games have now taken their place in the legend of football that is gridiron in the UK.